-Gain (loss) on sales of real estate, net increased during the three months ended March 31, 2023 primarily as a result of: (i) the \$60 million gain on sale of two life science facilities in Durham, North Carolina, which were sold in January 2023 and (ii) the \$21 million gain on sales of two MOBs, which were sold in March 2023, partially offset by the \$4 million gain on sale of one life science facility, which was sold during the three months ended March 31, 2022.
+Gain (loss) on sales of real estate, net increased during the six months ended June 30, 2023 primarily as a result of: (i) the \$60 million gain on sale of two lab buildings in Durham, North Carolina, which were sold in January 2023 and (ii) the \$21 million gain on sales of two outpatient medical buildings, which were sold in March 2023, partially offset by: (i) the \$4 million gain on sales of one lab building, which was sold during the three months ended March 31, 2022 and (ii) the \$10 million gain on sales of three outpatient medical buildings and one outpatient medical land parcel, which were sold during the three months ended June 30, 2022.
 Refer to Note 4 to the Consolidated Financial Statements for additional information regarding dispositions of real estate and the associated gain (loss) on sales recognized.